hypothesis/via/README.md

 The first time you run `make dev` it might take a while to start because it'll need to install the application dependencies and build the assets.

-This will start the server on port 9083 (http://localhost:9083), reload the application whenever changes are made to the source code, and restart it should it crash for some reason.
+This will start NGINX running on http://localhost:9083 and reverse proxying to Gunicorn on http://localhost:9082, reload the application whenever changes are made to the source code, and restart it should it crash for some reason.

+**You should use NGINX (http://localhost:9083) as your main entry point** to Via 3 in development.
+This is how it's used in production, and if you visit Gunicorn directly you'll get CORS (Cross Origin Resource Sharing) errors from your browser.

 **That's it!** You’ve finished setting up your Via 3 development environment.
 Run `make help` to see all the commands that're available for running the tests,